 - Remove the shelves and veggie bins and wash them carefully in the sink.
 I use gloves for this bit because they can get slippery when wet.

-- While empty, spray the entire fridge interior with All-Purpose cleaner working from the top down.
+- While empty, spray the entire fridge interior with an All-Purpose cleaner working from the top down.

 - Spray the rubber seal around the door and use a cotton bud or a thin cloth to dig out the trapped grime in the grooves.